-For example, if the applicant earns R3 500 (before deductions) per week the calculation would be R3 500 x 4.33 = R15 155 which is below the threshold of R20 092.55 and therefore the applicant qualifies to lodge a claim at the CCMA.
+For example, if the applicant earns R3 500 (before deductions) per week the calculation would be R3 500 x 4.33 = R15 155 which is below the threshold of R21 812.37 and therefore the applicant qualifies to lodge a claim at the CCMA.
+If an applicant earns above the threshold, that applicant may apply to the Labour Court, the High Court, the Magistrates Court or, depending on the amount, the Small Claims Court.